 Wind-Blox Business Practices

-Wind-Blox makes a 'wind and noise blocker' product that attaches to the leading straps on a cycling helmet and, as the name suggests, the product 'blocks wind'.
-Introduced a year after Cat-Ears, Wind-Blox has a history of making false and misleading claims.
-Some examples are noted below:
+Wind-Blox (E&M Enterprises, LLC) makes a "wind and noise blocker" product that attaches to the leading straps on a cycling helmet and, as the name suggests, the product 'blocks wind'.
+Introduced a year after Cat-Ears, Wind-Blox has made a number of questionable claims and / or representations.
+Examples are documented below:

 Wind-Blox claims to have received the 'Most Effective Wind Noise Reduction' award.

 While this claim sounds impressive, there is no such award.

 Wind-Blox uses fictitious names on cycling forums to promote their products (or discredit others).
 Below is one of many examples.
 When caught, moderators closed, banned, and / deleted accounts.
 On more than one occasion, IP address searches (by the moderators) validated the source of the forum comments.

 After getting caught, W~B may have stopped these fictitious comments.

 Wind-Blox 'acquired' over 11,000 'fake' Twitter followers (per audit report).

 After getting caught, it appears Twitter deleted >8,000 fake W~B followers.

 Numerous friends / family / employee product reviews.
 Several examples are below: